 Step 1: Prepare

-The first step in re-opening is making sure your facility is a safe environment for you, your employees and your customers.
+- Employers have gone to great lengths to ensure that their facilities provide a safe and clean environment for themselves, their employees and customers.
 The Occupational Safety and Health Administration (OSHA) and the Centers for Disease Control and Prevention have developed comprehensive guidelines on how best to prepare your workplace.
-Additionally, the Wolf administration has issued Guidance for Businesses Permitted to Operate During the COVID-19 Disaster Emergency to Ensure the Safety and Health of Employees and the Public and useful FAQs for Businesses Operating During the COVID-19 Disaster Emergency.
+Additionally, the Wolf administration has issued and updated Guidance for Businesses Permitted to Operate During the COVID-19 Disaster Emergency to Ensure the Safety and Health of Employees and the Public; along with FAQs for Businesses Operating During the COVID-19 Disaster Emergency.
 While it’s critical that employers read the federal and state guidelines in their entirety, here are a few key takeaways:

 - Clean and sanitize.
 A proper cleaning procedure must be in place in order to welcome employees and customers into your facility.
-One way to combat the spread of COVID-19, is to ensure your work environment is cleaned and disinfected regularly.
+One way to combat the spread of COVID-19 is to ensure your work environment is cleaned and disinfected regularly.
 Businesses should maintain pre-existing cleaning protocols, while paying extra attention to clean and disinfect high-touch areas in spaces that are accessible to customers, tenants or other individuals, per guidance issued by the EPA and CDC.
 (Please note – if a person with a suspected or confirmed case of COVID-19 has been in your facility, the CDC has developed additional cleaning and disinfection guidelines.)

-- Develop a plan to allow for continued social distancing.
-As regions transition between each phase of Governor Wolf’s “Plan for Pennsylvania,” social distancing will continue to be required.
-For businesses, this includes (but is not limited to): continuing to allow employees to telework if possible; conducting meetings and trainings virtually if possible; limiting meetings attendance and holding meetings in large spaces where individuals can spread out; staggering employee work hours, breaks and lunch schedules; limiting the number of people in employee common areas; offering curbside pickup for customers; adding plastic barriers/shields at registers; offering call-ahead services; and limiting the number of customers permitted in a business at one time.
+- Allow for continued social distancing.
+For businesses, this includes (but is not limited to): continuing to allow employees to telework if possible; conducting meetings and trainings virtually if possible; limiting meeting attendance and holding meetings in large spaces where individuals can spread out; staggering employee work hours, breaks and lunch schedules; limiting the number of people in employee common areas; offering curbside pickup for customers; adding plastic barriers/shields at registers; offering call-ahead services; and limiting the number of customers permitted in a business at one time.
 The Beistle Company is providing hygienic and social distancing signage that schools (link) and businesses (link) can utilize as a reminder to wash hands and stand at least six feet apart.